 3. SPSS & R

-If you need advanced statistics for academic research, SPSS and R are unmatched.
-However, they require specialized skills and tend to produce charts that are functional rather than beautiful.
+For advanced statistics and academic research, SPSS and R are hard to beat.
+The trade‑off: they require specialized skills, and their default charts are more functional than polished.
+They’re often required for rigorous academic work.

 Best for: